kbmoore02/NHL-Data-Analysis/_posts/2025-5-5-blog-hockey8.md

 stats['Result'] = ['Advanced' if stats.loc[i, 'HW'] + stats.loc[i, 'AW'] == 4 else 'Eliminated' for i in range(len(stats))]
 ```

+The Carolina Hurricanes have the best penalty kill of the playoffs so far, with 100% success.
+The Los Angeles Kings have the best powerplay, scoring on 40% of their man-advantages.
+Several teams won all of their home games, and the Florida Panthers won all of their away games.

 <img src="https://raw.githubusercontent.com/kbmoore02/NHL-Data-Analysis/main/assets/images/playoff_stats.png" alt="" style="width:900px;">